-- Demonstrate and apply safe operations of all machine tools. - Student will be proficient in basic lathe operations. - Student will be proficient in basic milling operations. - Demonstrate mathematical operations using accepted mathematical applications. - Demonstrate ability to perform advanced procedures on assigned projects. - Student will be proficient in writing CNC programs for lathe. - Student will be proficient in writing CNC programs for milling machine. - Student will be proficient and apply GDT to all projects. - Student will demonstrate ability to operate CNC equipment. - Student will demonstrate all knowledge in senior capstone project.
+Demonstrate and apply safe operation of all machine tools.

+- Student will be proficient in basic lathe operation. - Student will be proficient in basic milling operation. - Demonstrate mathematical operations using accepted mathematical applications. - Demonstrate ability to perform advanced procedures on assigned projects. - Student will be proficient in writing CNC programs for lathe. - Student will be proficient in writing CNC programs for milling machine. - Student will be proficient and apply GDT to all projects - Student will demonstrate ability to operate CNC equipment. - Students will demonstrate all knowledge in capstone project.